Navid200/xDrip/docs/Troubleshooting_page.md

 # xDrip Troubleshooting

-If you are experiencing problems using xDrip, some possible issues are listed on this page.
+If you are experiencing problems using xDrip, some possible issues, and suggested solutions, are listed on this page.

 [Why do I get xDrip imported AAPS profile pop-up?](./AAPS_ProfileImportNotification.md)